blackboxprogramming/blackroad-prism-console/pi-cortex-stack/README.md

 ./scripts/bootstrap_pi.sh
 ```

+The script will:

+1. Ensure the Raspberry Pi has the core Debian packages required by the stack
+   (Python tooling, OpenCV/Pillow libraries, etc.).
-The script will create (or reuse) the `~/agent-venv` virtual environment,
+2. Create (or reuse) the `~/agent-venv` virtual environment and install the
-install the dependencies listed in `requirements.txt`, generate a default
+   dependencies listed in `requirements.txt`.
-`.env` from `.env.example` if one does not already exist, and then copy the
+3. Generate a default `.env` from `.env.example` if one does not already
+   exist.
+4. Create the state and log directories under `/var/lib/pi-cortex` and
+   `/var/log/pi-cortex` with the correct permissions for the `pi` user.
-`systemd` unit files into place (you may be prompted for your sudo password).
+5. Copy the `systemd` unit files into place (you may be prompted for your sudo
+   password) and restart the services so that any configuration changes take
+   effect immediately.

 You can override the virtual environment location or Python interpreter by
 exporting `VENV_DIR` or `PYTHON_BIN` before running the script.